Bills fans lead donations in honor of Josh Allen’s grandmother

-This Saturday night, on NBC the Baltimore Ravens will take on the Buffalo Bills (8:15 p.m.
+Tonight on NBC, the Baltimore Ravens will take on the Buffalo Bills (8:15 p.m.
 ET) and while the stadium is now finally open to fans, Bills Mafia has found other ways to show their support.

 Allen’s compelling performance on the field moved Bills fans to lead a massive fundraising effort to the John R. Oishei Children’s Hospital in Buffalo in Patricia’s name.
 Allen donated $17,000 after hearing that the fundraising total had $483,000 to bring the total to an even $500K.
 Since then, over $1 million has been donated in honor of Josh Allen’s grandmother.
 Many fans have donated in $17 increments, paying homage to the third-year quarterback’s jersey number.